Raptor Day Highlights Birds of Prey on Campus

 The event highlighted the important role raptors, or birds of prey, play in the ecology of campus and throughout the greater Treasure Valley.
 Students left with a deeper appreciation for the value these birds bring to local ecosystems.

 The American Kestrel Nest Box Project has been active at the College for approximately 10 years.
-It was founded by former Professor of Biological Sciences, Dusty Perkins.
-The project is now supervised by Associate Professor of Biological Sciences, Gary Heller, along with two Work-Study students each semester.
+It was founded by a former Associate Professor of Biological Sciences and is now supervised by Assistant Professor of Biological Sciences, Gary Heller, along with two Work-Study students each semester.

 While the team is not able to follow kestrels through fledging, several nest boxes are used by raptors each spring and have produced healthy clutches of eggs.
 Monitoring will continue this semester with Work-Study students, Marcus Grigsby and Lila Jensen.